The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Frances Ajoian (Schleadewitz), teacher and author.
+Information: Frances Ajoian (Schleadewitz), teacher and author of Armenian dance.

-She is a member of the Armenian Congregational Church and the Armenian General Benevolent Union in Fresno, California.
+She was a member of the Armenian Congregational Church and the Armenian General Benevolent Union in Fresno, California.
 She learned to speak Armenian and Turkish from her parents and later learned to write in Armenian.

-Frances Ajoian 2002 Frances started folk dancing with local Fresno clubs in 1950.
+In 2002, Frances started folk dancing with local Fresno clubs in 1950.
 A year or so later, she was asked to form a group to put on an exhibition of Armenian dances at an October Raisin Harvest Festival, hosted by the Fresno Folk Dance Council of the Folk Dance Federation of California.
 Although she had long been interested in Armenian folk dancing, this was the start of her serious efforts to do research in the field.
 She asked various young people at the Hye (a word Armenians have for themselves) doings to join her in learning Armenian dances.
 She made arrangements to rent a hall, bought a phonograph and records, learned two Hye bars (Armenian dances), and taught them to her new students thus beginning her teaching career.
 She named the group the Cilicia Dancers.

 Her research into the Hye bars started with attendance at every Armenian function that was happening.
 She joined every line of dancers, and asked musicians who played for these functions for material.
 Afer a year of hard work with her students making their own costumes, they were ready for an exhibition of an Armenian medley and presented it at the October folk dance festival, dancing to live Armenian music by J. Aslanian and his group.